Annabel holding a yellow tote of chard leaves

 I grew up in Salem, OH.
 My parents grew up on dairy farms and were adamant about my siblings and me attending college and getting real jobs.
 After majoring in mechanical engineering, I worked for nearly 25 years as a software developer, a job that paid well, but was never personally fulfilling.
 In 2007, after reading The Omnivore's Dilemma by Michael Pollan, I decided I wanted to be a farmer.
 Through additional research, I learned farming doesn't require hundreds of acres of land and large tractors.
 When I told my parents my new career goal, they told me I was crazy.
 My farm mentor tried numerous times to convince me this was a stupid idea because farming is too hard and doesn't pay well.
 While there is some truth to that, I've never been happier in my life.

-smiling woman face appears behind drying garlic stalks
+Heather smiling behind drying garlic stalks

 Heather